Automattic/create-content-model/GETSTARTED.md

 Create custom post types and custom fields directly in the Block Editor, and then export your data model and data entry UI as a standalone, maintenance-free plugin.
 Everything you build is using core WordPress functionality, so you can run the future-proof plugin or you can use filters and hooks to extend and adapt your data model.

-To get started with the Create Content Model plugin, [download the latest release](https://github.com/Automattic/create-content-model/releases/latest/download/create-content-model.zip) or [launch our WordPress Playground Blueprint](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/Automattic/create-content-model/trunk/blueprint.json).
+To get started with the Create Content Model plugin, [download the latest release](https://github.com/Automattic/create-content-model/releases/latest/download/create-content-model.zip), [launch our WordPress Playground Blueprint](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/Automattic/create-content-model/trunk/blueprint.json), or [test locally with Studio](#test-locally-with-studio).

 https://github.com/user-attachments/assets/09b449f0-4398-4037-ba07-820c76407d7d